Charitable street collections

 You need to read our simple guide to the street collection regulations before making your application.

-Collections are not allowed along the seafront, in the Lower, Central or Upper Gardens, in any park, or in Bournemouth Square.
-They may be allowed as part of an event you have booked through our events team, for example the Christmas stage.
+- Bournemouth Square (unless part of an event you have booked through our events team, for example the Christmas stage).

 On the Collection Day

 You need to keep your permit on you at all times, and show it to anyone who asks to see it.
 Collection containers must be sealed and numbered.
 They also must clearly identify the name of the charitable organisation being promoted, as well as a registration number.
-Collectors must be 16 years or older.
+All collectors must be 16 years or older.

-You'll need to submit a financial return within a month of the collection.
+You'll need to submit a financial return within one month of the collection.
 You'll have to complete this return even if no money was collected.
 You also need to upload proof the amount has been paid to the charity.
 This can be a bank statement or letter/email from the charity.

 Once your collection has ended, we'll send you an email with details of how to submit your financial return online.

 Street collection availability

-When you apply you will be able to see dates available within the next 6 months.
+When you apply you will be able to see dates available within the next six months.
+If the date doesn't appear then it will have already been booked by another charity or organisation.